Can You Do EMDR at Home? A Therapist’s Guide to Self-Directed EMDR

 When to Avoid Doing EMDR Alone

 If you're carrying severe trauma, PTSD, or are in active crisis, self-guided tools alone aren't enough.
 That's not a judgment or a barrier.
 It's an honest acknowledgment that your nervous system deserves more than an app can offer.
-If that's where you are, EMDR therapy with a trained therapist may be a safer place to start.
+If that's where you are, working with a trained EMDR therapist is the safer place to start.

 How to Practice EMDR at Home (Self-EMDR Techniques)